-No-bake Almond Butter Cookies are soft melt-in-your-mouth vegan no-bake cookies with only 1.9 g net carbs.
+No-bake Almond Butter Cookies are soft melt-in-your-mouth vegan no-bake cookies with only 1.9 grams of net carbs.
 A delicious summer treat ready in 15 minutes with only 4 ingredients.

 You requested no bake cookies without peanut butter, so here we are!
 These no-bake almond butter cookies can be made with homemade or store-bought almond butter.